Celtic Week Classes – July 9-15, 2023

 Are you searching for your authentic Scottish voice?
 Looking for more sparkle in your playing?
 Want to get grooving with a real Scottish fiddle accent?
 This class is a fun, yet intensive odyssey that delves into creating a believable stylistic Scottish feel.
 We’ll learn many traditional tunes: driving reels and jigs, stately marches, mighty strathspeys (the signature Scottish tune type!), and haunting slow airs.
 We’ll discover how to capture the stylistic essence of each tune type through good choices in bowing, ornamentation, phrasing, and rhythmic groove.
 We’ll polish up your dance feel so you know how to get everyone’s feet tapping, and we’ll put together complete ‘MSR’ sets that you could use for a traditional Scottish performance or competition.
 All tunes will be taught by ear, so definitely bring your audio recorders, but don’t worry – notated sheet music for all tunes we learn will be given out at the end of the week to help you keep practicing once you get home!
 (Class limit: 30)

-ADVANCED SCOTTISH FIDDLE (Alasdair White)
+ADVANCED SCOTTISH FIDDLE (Jenna Moynihan)

-FIDDLE FOR COMPLETE BEGINNERS (Kiana June Weber)
+FIDDLE FOR COMPLETE BEGINNERS (Caitlin Warbelow)

 Flute and Tinwhistle